After Buxar, bodies now found floating in Ganga in Patna - The Shillong Times

-PATNA, May 13: After Bihar’s Buxar, several decomposed dead bodies were now found floating in the Ganga near Patna’s Gulabi Ghat on Thursday, officials said.
+Patna, May 13 (IANS) After Bihar’s Buxar, several decomposed dead bodies were now found floating in the Ganga near Patna’s Gulabi Ghat on Thursday, officials said.

 District Magistrate Chandrasheker Singh has directed municipal authorities to retrieve the dead bodies and cremate them properly.